abarker/camel-snake-pep8/README.rst

 The program can be used to refactor either Python 2 or Python 3 code **but it must be run with Python 2**.
 This is because, as of Mar.
 2017, Python-Rope only supports Python 2 (a Python 3 version is said to be in progress).
+Note that Rope currently only has limited support for Python 3 type hinting.

 As an example, to change all the files in a project go to the main source directory of the project to be refactored (which is the package root if the